taerwin/cwsl-sandbox/workshop/prac_sesson.md

 Ideas:
 * A bash script that implements `cdo trend`, `cdo mulc/addc/subc/divc`, `cdo eof`
-* We can setup the wrapper for a script you'll write at a later date
+* Write the wrapper for a script you'll write at a later date